Gregory Lamont Vaughn

 - High School John F. Kennedy High School (Sacramento)

 - Final Game July 10, 2003

 - Born July 3, 1965 in Sacramento, CA USA

 Greg Vaughn is remembered as a low-average slugger, but he had somewhat more home runs (355) and a somewhat better batting average (.242) than most of the other low-average sluggers.
 For example, Steve Balboni had 181 home runs with a .229 average, Gorman Thomas hit 268 home runs with a .225 average, and Rob Deer had 230 home runs with a .220 average.
 As a result, the three most similar players to Vaughn, using the similarity scores method, are a different group entirely - Roy Sievers, Ron Gant, and Rocky Colavito.

-Vaughn was a popular player at draft time, being picked four times before he was picked in the first round by the Milwaukee Brewers in 1986 out of the University of Miami.
-He was a prodigious home run hitter in the minors, slugging at least .540 at each stop as he moved from Helena of the Pioneer League to Beloit in the Midwest League to El Paso in the Texas League to Denver in the American Association, spending one year in each spot.
+Vaughn was a popular player at draft time, being picked four times before he was picked in the secondary phase of the 1986 amateur draft by the Milwaukee Brewers, out of the University of Miami.
+He was a prodigious home run hitter in the minors, slugging at least .540 at each stop as he moved from the Helena Brewers of the Pioneer League to the Beloit Brewers in the Midwest League to the El Paso Diablos in the Texas League to the Denver Zephyrs in the American Association, spending one year in each spot.